Fexcraft/MultiProject-MDK-FIX_1.12/README.md

 2. Unpack it into where your Main/Placeholder MultiProject will be located.
 3. Paste the `build.gradle` and `settings.gradle` from this repository.
 4. Edit the lines after the commends with `//MARKER:` like in the example.
-5. Import to your IDE
+5. Import to your IDE (+ genIntelliJRuns for IntelliJ)

 ### If you want to work on Fexcraft Mods / Addons / Extensions
 If you want to make an addon/extension for a Fexcraft Mod, here's some important things to note / tips: